maritimeconnectivity/maritimeconnectivity.net/docs/source/useMCPInstance.rst

   * `staging environment <https://staging-management.maritimecloud.net/#/apply>`__.
   * `public test environment <https://management.maritimecloud.net/#/apply>`__.

+Please refer the manual of the management portal here: https://manual.maritimeconnectivity.net/

 Issuing a Certificate from MCP testbed Root Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to use the certificates issued by the MCP Identity Registry it is needed to add MCP Root Certificates to the relevant trustchain.
 Here you can download the root certificates for MCP instances: